 1. The church must teach the Bible because it is God’s Word.

-Rather than using a lot of theological-sounding words to make the point, let’s put it in a way my grandchildren can understand: What the Bible says, God says.
+To say it simply: What the Bible says, God says.
 All of Scripture (yes, even Leviticus) was “breathed out by God,” meaning the writers wrote exactly what God wanted them to write.
 Because it is God-breathed, “it is profitable for teaching,” and the result of teaching the Scriptures is that believers are “complete, equipped for every good work” (2 Tim.
 3:16-17).

 2. The church must teach the Bible because it is God’s authoritative Word.